Girl Gone Gourmet

 • Same goes for the bacon.
 I’m happy to cook it ahead of time, chop it, and then store it separately in the fridge.
 It will lose some of its crispiness, but it will be a whole lot crispier if you keep it out of the salad until you’re ready to serve it.

-I hope you enjoy this summer favorite!
+I hope you enjoy this easy pasta salad!

 Happy pasta-salad-making,